 And, there are those that believe PWM's make a better, more powerful gas.

 The purpose of the PWM is to pulse the DC voltage to the

 cell.
 Pulsing the voltage turns the current on off on off on off, thus

-reducing the heat caused by constant current flow.
+reducing the heat caused by constant electron flow.
 In other words, just as

 the current starts to flow, it gets stopped.
 The series of starts and stops